BackofenLab/Cherri/README.md

 ## Usage
 You can use Cherri in two modes.
-The first mode to predict weather your RRI prediction biological relevant.
-You can used the current model for human or mouse data.
+The first mode to predict weather the positon of your RRI prediction is biological relevant.
+Precomputed models exist for human or mouse data and can be downloaded.
 If you would like build a model based on novel RRI interactome data you can use the second mode.

 ### First mode **eval** :  evaluation of RRIs
-Based on a tabular file containing chromosomal position data of the RRIs, it classify if the interaction region is likely to be a relevant one.
+Based on a tabular file containing chromosomal position data of the RRIs, Cherri classify if the interaction region is likely to be a biolocal relevant one.

-Cherri has a model traind on human data integrated.
-Cherris model can be used to predict RRIs of different organisms.
-However, if there exists a RNA-RNA-interactome dataset for your preferred organism we recommend to train your own organism specific model using cherris train mode.
-This model can be than use in the eval mode for the classification of your predicted RRIs.
+Cherris models are trained for human and mouse, which can be directly used for RRIs position evaluation.
+If there exists a RNA-RNA-interactome dataset for your preferred organism we recommend to train your own organism specific model using cherris train mode.
+This model can be than use in the eval mode for the classification of your predicted RRIs positions.

+The pretrained models can be downloaded from [zenodo](https://zenodo.org/)

 #### Input format of the RRIs to evaluate
-The instances which should be tested should be in a tabular format.
-You should specify a header lines, with the chromosome interaction start interaction end and strand of the two interacting partners.
+The to evaluate instances should in a tabular format.
+You should specify a header lines, with the chromosome interaction start interaction end and strand of the two interacting partners:
 ```
 chrom1,start1,stop1,strand1,chrom2,start2,stop2,strand2
 ```
 With a specific setting only 'positive' instances are computed.
-If no occupied regions are not given by using none this can be specified.
-If the occupied regions for human or the mouse model used for training should be used specify mouse or human.
+If no additional occupied regions are specified only the once of the given input interactions are used.
+However, we recommend to specify the occupied regions of the trained model, to be consisted within the feature generation.

 #### Input Parameter
+##### required
-- i1 | RRIs_table: table containing all RRIs that should be evaluated in the correct format
+- i1 | RRIs_table: Table containing all RRIs that should be evaluated in the correct format
-- g | genome_file: path to 2bit genome file
+- g | genome_file: Path to 2bit genome file, or used the build in download if you want the human or moues genomes
-- o | out_path: path to folder all output folder of each step of the data preparation
+- o | out_path: Path to folder all output folder of each step of the data preparation
-- l | chrom_len_file: tabular file containing data in two columes one row for each chromosome: 'chrom name' \t 'chrom lenght'
+- l | chrom_len_file: Tabular file containing data in two columns one row for each chromosome: 'chrom name' \t 'chrom lenght'.
+You can speciy 'human' or 'mouse' directly.
+- m | model_file: Set path to the model which should be used for evaluation
+- mp | model_params: Set path to feature file of the given model
+##### optional
-- i2 | occupyed_regions: path to occupied regions object file. give human, mouse, non or your own file path.
+- i2 | occupyed_regions: Path to occupied regions object file.
-- c | context: how much context should be added at left an right of the sequence
+- c | context: How much context should be added at left an right of the sequence
-- n | experiment_name: name of the data source of RRIs
+- n | experiment_name: Name of the data source of RRIs
-- p | param_file: IntaRNA parameter file
+- p | param_file: IntaRNA parameter file. default: file in rrieval/IntaRNA\_param
-- m | model_file: set if a model created by train module should be used
-- mp | model_params: set path to feature file of new model if model_file is changed
-- st | use_structure: set 'off' if you want to disable structure, default 'on'
+- st | use_structure: Set 'off' if you want to disable structure, default 'on'
-- on | out_name: name for output dir instead of the current data
+- on | out_name: Name for output dir instead of the current data
-- hf | hand_feat: if you want to start from hand curated feature files with pos and net data
+- hf | hand_feat: If you want to start from hand curated feature files meaning starting already with pos and neg input file
-- j | number of jobs used for graph feature computation
+- j | n_jobs: Number of jobs used for graph feature computation

 #### Output
 At the end of the run the location of the result table is given.
-The final result table will be like the input table and the additional prediction column, where you find the class of the RRI (0 or 1).
+The final result table will have all coulms of the input table and the additional a prediction column, where you find the predicted class of each RRI (0 or 1).

 Thought the program seveal output files are generated in the following structure:

-    ├── date_Cherri_evaluation_mode
+    ├── date_Cherri\_evaluation\_mode
-    |   ├── evaluate_RRIs.table
+    |   ├── evaluate\_RRIs.table
-    |   ├── positive_instance
+    |   ├── positive\_instance
-    |       ├── test_eval_context_{context}pos.csv
+    |       ├── test\_eval\_context\_{context}pos.csv
     |       ├── date_occ_out
-    |           ├── occupied_regions.obj
+    |           ├── occupied\_regions.obj
-    |           ├── rri_occupied_regions_overlapTH_0.3_scoreTH_1.cvs
+    |           ├── rri_occupied\_regions\_overlapTH\_0.3\_scoreTH\_1.csv
-    |   ├── feature_files
+    |   ├── feature\_files
-    |       ├── feature_filtered_test_eval_context_150_pos.csv
+    |       ├── feature\_filtered\_test\_eval\_context\_150\_pos.csv
-    |       ├── training_data_test_eval_context_150.npz
+    |       ├── training\_data\_test\_eval\_context\_150.npz
     |   ├── evaluation
-    |       ├── evaluation_results
+    |       ├── evaluation\_results\_test\_eval.csv

 ### Second mode **train** : build new Cherri model
+To train mode of Cherri enables you to train your own model.
 Using Chira RRI output data 'ChiRA interaction summary' table for "build model" mode will generate a prediction classifier.
+If you you want to prepare the 'ChiRA interaction summary' table please follow the [tutorial](https://training.galaxyproject.org/training-material//topics/transcriptomics/tutorials/rna-interactome/tutorial.html).

 #### Input format of the RRIs to evaluate
 Please select the Chira RRI output files as input for cherri train.
+You should specify the path to the folders containing all replicats.
+If you want to filer for interactions, where Chira also alrady found a hyprid within its analysis you should enalble the hybritsation with the Chira workflow and set for Cherri the filter_hybrid pararmter as 'on'.
+Some of the possible interaction maid be missed this way, but it will also filter out potential false postive interactions.

 #### Input Parameter
+##### required
-- i1 | RRI_path: path to folder storing the ChiRA interaction summary files
+- i1 | RRI_path: Path to folder storing the ChiRA interaction summary files
-- o | out_path: path to folder all output folder of each step of the data preparation
+- o | out_path: Path to folder all output folder of each step of the data preparation
-- r | list_of_replicats: list ChiRA interaction summary files names of all replicates
+- r | list\_of\_replicates: List ChiRA interaction summary files names of all replicates
-- l | chrom_len_file: tabular file containing data in two columes one row for each chromosome: 'chrom name' \t 'chrom lenght'
+- l | chrom\_len\_file: Tabular file containing data in two columns one row for each chromosome: 'chrom name' \t 'chrom lenght'
-- g | genome_file: path to 2bit genome file
+- g | genome: Path to 2bit genome file
+##### optional
-- c | context: how much context should be added at left an right of the sequence
+- c | context: How much context should be added at left an right of the sequence
-- n | experiment_name: name of the data source of RRIs
+- n | experiment_name: E.g. name of the data source of RRIs.
+Will be used for the file names
-- p | param_file: IntaRNA parameter file
+- p | param\_file: IntaRNA parameter file
-- st | use_structure: set off if you want to disable structure (when on the feature optimization will be perfomed directly and the data will be stored in feature_files and no model/fearute forlder will be set up)
+- st | use_structure: Set 'off' if you want to disable graph-kernel features default: 'on' (when set to 'on' the feature optimization will be performed directly and the data will be stored in feature_files and no model/feature folder will be set up)
-- i2 | RBP_path: path to RBP binding location file in bed format
+- i2 | RBP_path: Path to the genomics RBP cross link positions location (in bed format)
-- t | run_time: time used for the optimization in sec default 12h
+- t | run_time: Time used for the optimization in seconds default: 12h
-- me | memoryPerThread: memory in MB which each thred can use (total ram/threds)
+- me | memoryPerThread: Memory in MB which each thread can use (total ram/threads)
-- j | n_jobs: number of jobs for the optimization
+- j | n_jobs: Number of jobs for the optimization
-- mi | mixed: use mixed model my given a list of precomputed data (advanced option)
+- mi | mixed: Use mixed model to combine different dataset into a combined model.
+You need to add all precomputed models, who's data you would like to combine in one single folder.
+Rename the first level folder to the experiment name and speciy the path to this folder as i1 parameter and the experiment names as replicates (-r).
+The Cherri pipeline will than first concatenate all positive and negative data set file of the given experiments and stars the Cherri call form the feature generation step.
+Defualt. 'off' (advanced option)
-- fh | filter the data for hyprids alrady detected by chira (set to 'on' to filter default:'off')
+- fh |filter_hybrid: Filter the data for hybrids already detected by chira (set to 'on' to filter default:'off')